-Happy holidays, Nutrigal fans!
-Did you know that the average person consumes about 6,000 calories on Christmas day – about three times more the daily average?
-Wait, what?
-Yep, 6,000 calories.
-Yikes.
-So before you hide your head in a mountain of potatoes, I have some tips so you can actually ENJOY your food without guilt.
+It’s that time of year again folks!
+As a dietitian, I kind of get shunned at Christmas time.
+People don’t really want to know that that the average person consumes about 6,000 calories on Christmas day – about three times more the daily average.
+I want you to know however that just like you, I struggle with eating healthy during the holidays especially now that I’m over 50.
+I seem to crave carbs more than usual and if I look at a Christmas shortbread I gain 2 lbs.
+But before before you hide your head in a mountain of potatoes, I have some tips so you can actually ENJOY your food without guilt.
 Let’s face it we all want to ENJOY our holiday favourites and I’m sure you’ve been on enough guilt trips in your life – it would be nice to get through it all without feeling gassy, bloated, and nauseous at the end of the day.
 So what do you do?

-Here are my 5 Christmas-Day Tips to Enjoy Your Holiday Meal Without Guilt
+Here are my 5 Tips to Enjoy Your Holiday Meal Without Guilt

 - Keep your starches (potatoes, stuffing, squash, sweet potatoes) to one quarter of your plate.
 I can hear the sighs now.
 I promise you that if you slow down and become super mindful you will enjoy your choices more than if you scarf them down in seconds.
 This actually allows you to ENJOY and savour your food.
 Another thing you can do is take a sip of water or put your fork down between each bite.